AI-Enabled Pattern Harvesting

 Expertise lived in people.
 Judgment accumulated slowly.
 Learning how an organization actually operated required time, proximity, trust, and usually seniority.
 Even competitors who admired a company struggled to copy how it made decisions under pressure.

-This is not a design flaw.
-It is a requirement.
+This is not a side effect.
+It is part of making the system work.

-The moment AI enters real workflows, your way of deciding stops being implicit.
+Once AI enters real workflows, your way of deciding becomes easier to observe because it becomes easier to reproduce.

 When intelligence is scarce, execution differentiates.
 When intelligence is abundant, governance differentiates.